 Spotted one on you?
 Stay calm!
 To remove it, slide your fingernail towards the wound and gently push the sucker sideways – then quickly pull the fatter end of the leech away from your skin.
 Keep the wound clean.

-These large, hairy flies are found around farm animals, ponds and grass – and are particularly pesky when it's hot.
+These large, hairy flies known as clegs in Scotland are found around farm animals, ponds and grass – and are particularly pesky when it's hot.
 Their hugely painful bites cut, rather than pierce, the skin, so take longer to heal and are prone to infection.
-Red and raised, they may be accompanied by a larger rash and can also cause dizziness and wheezing.
+Red and raised, they can lead to a wheal or wheals in what looks like a nettle rash.
+Occasionally they can cause dizziness, weakness, wheezing or itchy red, pink or red swelling around the eyes or lips.
+Consult the pharmacist or doctor if symptoms are severe.

 Found around livestock and on beaches, these brown flies have an easy-to-spot proboscis, which they use to deliver a painful, needle-like bite in order to feed on blood.
 They're particularly active during the daytime and tend to target the lower legs and ankles, so do protect yourself with insect repellent.